|

 Dedicated to Dave's Parents

 This website is dedicated to my parents, Oscar and Jeanne.
 They absolutely loved these parks.
-In fact, they spent their honeymoon in the Old Faithful Inn, and their favorite things in the world was to camp at the Madison Campground in Yellowstone, hike along Jenny Lake in Grand Teton, and drive over the Going-to-the-Sun Road in Glacier.
+In fact, they spent their honeymoon in the Old Faithful Inn, and their favorite things in the world were to camp at the Madison Campground in Yellowstone Park, hike along Jenny Lake in Grand Teton National Park, and drive over the Going-to-the-Sun Road in Glacier National Park.

-They eventually had 5 children, including me, and every chance they got they would haul the family to these parks for weekend outings.
-And every summer, our family vacations would be spent in one of the parks, and we loved every second of it.
-Those were precious times that shaped all of our lives in a dramatically positive way, and we feel extremely blessed to have had them.
+They eventually had 5 children, including me, and every chance they had, Mom and Dad would haul the family to these parks for weekend outings.
+And every summer, our two week family vacations would be spent in one of the parks, and we loved every second of it.
+Those were precious times that shaped all of our lives in a dramatically positive way.
+To learn more about my parent's story and the story of my ancestors, click here.

 I remember when I was a young boy my Mom and Dad would give all us kids "bear spotting glasses" (which were actually cheap children's sunglasses) and told us that the glasses magically helped us see bears better.
 So as we drove the roads of Yellowstone, us kids would wear our "bear spotting glasses" religiously, and when there was a bear near the road, Mom and Dad would slow down and wouldn't say a word until one of us kids would yell at the top of our lungs, "There's a bear!
 There's a bear!
 There's a bear!"
 Those were not only magic "bear-spotting glasses", those were magic times, and I will never forget them.

 And that's really where our passion for these parks began- as kids spending time with our families camping, hiking and watching wildlife.
 All of the memories and all of the stories come alive again every time we are in Glacier, Yellowstone or Grand Teton National Park.
-These parks are magic, and it's our goal to help you and your family discover this magic just as we have.
+These parks are indeed magical, and it's our goal to help you and your family discover their magic just as we have.